-The Airbnb IPO is another promising tech "unicorn" expected to go public in 2019.
-But for now, Airbnb stock should be a pass for retail investors…
+The Airbnb IPO is a promising tech "unicorn" expected to go public in 2020.
+But that doesn't mean Airbnb stock should be an immediate buy for retail investors...

 Now, the company does have great potential.
-It certainly has a lot more going for it than the other dime-a-dozen Silicon Valley IPOs we've been seeing lately.
+It certainly has a lot more going for it than the other dime-a-dozen Silicon Valley IPOs we've seen in 2019.

 Plus, Reuters says Airbnb’s Q1 2019 financials showed the company has increased its booking value by 31% to $9.4 billion in comparison to last year.
 Beyond that, it has a whopping $3.5 billion cash on hand.